-- To know that most Hindus believe in reincarnation and that this process is called 'samsara' (the continuous cycle in which is soul is continually reborn). - To understand that a person's next incarnation (life) is always dependent on how the previous life was lived (karma). - To know that karma is the belief that every action has an equal reaction either straight away or later on - To understand that moksha is liberation from the cycle of samara - To recognise that samsara, karma and moksha are linked- how a person behaves effects the process or reincarnation.
+- To understand that samsara is the process of reincarnation (the continuous cycle in which is soul is continually reborn). - To understand that Hindus believe that the soul passes through a cycle of successive lives (samsara) and its next incarnation is always dependent on how the previous life was lived (karma). - To understand that karma means 'action'.
+Karma is the belief that every action has an equal reaction either straight away or later on - To understand that moksha is liberation from the cycle of samara- moksha is the end of the death and rebirth cycle and is classed as the ultimate artha (goal). - To recognise that samsara, karma and moksha are linked- how a person behaves effects the process or reincarnation.